 Where is Colmer’s Hill?

 One of the most recognisable scenes in the West Dorset landscape, this iconic conical-shaped hill rises 417 feet above the village of Symondsbury on the edge of Bridport.
 As you drive along the A35, or walk down South Street in Bridport, you will catch a glimpse of Colmer’s Hill, often referred to as the ‘Watchman of West Dorset’.

 History of Colmer's Hill

 Colmer’s is at its most beautiful in late Autumn when the bracken on one side changes to gold.
 The light constantly changes the appearance of the hill and it is often surrounded by an early morning mist so it’s definitely worth getting there early.

 Local artist Hilary Buckley has produced copious versions of Colmer’s with many available to buy as prints.
 Our favourite is Art Deco inspired 'Patterns of Colmer’s Hill'.
 Her work can often be seen showcased at local exhibitions and art fairs – take a look at where she’ll be during your visit to Dorset.

 Would you like to see more cottages near Colmer's hill?
 We have a selection of self-catering holiday accommodation from where you can easily visit Colmer's Hill and the Symondsbury Estate.
-Both the Bridport and Lyme Regis areas to the west of Dorset offer the ideal base to stay and visit not only this enchanting piece of countryside, but also the stunning Jurassic Coast.
+Both the Bridport and Lyme Regis areas to the west of Dorset offer the ideal base to stay and visit not only this enchanting piece of the countryside but also the stunning Jurassic Coast.